Harpers Ferry-Bolivar

 The Canal Towns Partnership was formed in 2011 to promote mutually beneficial economic activity for the communities in and around the C&O Canal National Historical Park.
 To date, 11 towns have joined the partnership.
 For more information or to get involved, sign up for our email newsletter or follow us on Facebook and Instagram.

-Photos by Randy Miller, Paul Graunke, and Vinod Thomas, Leigh Scott
+Photos by Randy Miller, Leigh Scott

 Let's Explore!